 The public access has been particularly successful.
 Large numbers of people from the local and wider community regularly use the well maintained, safe paths around the farm.
 There are not many other options for walking and countryside access like this in the area south of Norwich so High Ash Farm is a valuable and much appreciated resource

 Since 1st November 2016 the funding that High Ash Farm received (approximately £70,000/year) has ceased due to changes in the EU budgets and uncertainties over funding after Brexit.
-The farm will hopefully find some government funding in 2017 but it will be significantly less than previously and it has already been confirmed that there will be no funding for permissive access.
+The farm will hopefully find some government funding in the future but it will be significantly less than previously and it has already been confirmed that there will be no funding for permissive access.